 From time to time, certain donor-restricted endowment funds may have fair market values less than the amount required to be maintained by donors or by law (underwater endowments).
 The Foundation has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-This excess amount totaled \$27,396 and \$33,783 as of December 31, 2021 and 2020, respectively, and related to 9 and 5 different permanent endowment funds in 2021 and 2020, respectively.
-There was no aggregate deficiency when adding all of the endowment funds with donor restrictions as of December 31, 2021 and 2020, respectively.
+This excess amount for endowments with principal to be held in perpetuity totaled \$8,075 and \$27,396 as of December 31, 2022 and 2021, respectively, and related to 2 and 9 different permanent endowment funds in 2022 and 2021, respectively.
+There was no aggregate deficiency when adding all of the endowment funds with principal to be held in perpetuity with donor restrictions as of December 31, 2022 and 2021, respectively.